Black and white cookie

-Black-and-white cookies, half-and-half cookies, and half-moon cookies are similar round cookies iced or frosted in two colors, with one half vanilla and the other chocolate.
+Black-and-white cookies, half-and-half cookies, and half-moon cookies are round cookies iced or frosted in two colors, with one half vanilla and the other chocolate.
 They are found in the Northeastern United States and Florida.
 Black-and-white cookies are flat, have fondant or sometimes royal icing on a dense cake base, and are common in the New York metropolitan area.
 Half-moon cookies are slightly dome-shaped (convex), have frosting on a fluffy angel cake base, and are common in Central New York and Boston, Massachusetts.

 The Amerikaner is a similar cookie in German baking.

 History

-Designs with contrasting light and dark parts were popular at the turn of the 19th century, including on baked goods and desserts.
+Designs with contrasting light and dark parts were popular at the beginning of the 20th century, including on baked goods and desserts.
 Cookies with cake bases also became popular at the time.
-Culinary historian Stephen Schmidt sees black-and-whites and half-moons as straightforward convergences of the two trends, and compares them to teacakes served in the Southern United States.
+Culinary historian Stephen Schmidt, author of Master Recipes, sees black-and-whites and half-moons as straightforward convergences of the two trends, and compares them to teacakes served in the Southern United States.